nlpie/nlp-adapt/README.md

 ## Installation

+### Download OVA

-### Download NLP-ADAPT image: You will be sent a link to download the image, NLP-IE.ova, from Google Drive (this will take about an hour over wifi).
+Download NLP-ADAPT image: You will be sent a link to download the image, NLP-IE.ova, from Google Drive (this will take about an hour over wifi).

 Move `NLP-IE.ova` to a known folder and then open `NLP-IE.ova` with VirtualBox.
 This can be done through the VirtualBox GUI using the <File><Import Appliance> menu option (see Fig. 1):